grafana/loki/docs/api.md

 ## `POST /api/prom/push`

-`/api/prom/push` is how log entries are sent to Loki.
-The default behavior is for the POST body to be a snappy-compress protobuf messsage:
+`/api/prom/push` is the endpoint used to send log entries to Loki.
+The default behavior is for the POST body to be a snappy-compressed protobuf messsage:

 - [Protobuf definition](/pkg/logproto/logproto.proto)
 - [Golang client library](/pkg/promtail/client/client.go)